fakhri2406/BookStore/README.md

 ## Installation and Setup

 ### Prerequisites
-1. .NET Framework (version compatible with WPF).
+1. .NET 8.0 (or higher).
 2. Microsoft SQL Server (local or remote instance).
+3. SQL Server Management Studio (SSMS).
-3. Visual Studio (recommended for running and debugging the project).
+4. Visual Studio (recommended for running and debugging the project).

 ### Steps